pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 Now you should be able to move onto the next question by clicking any answer button.
 Try it!

+(Again, if you're wondering whether there's a better way to do all this than copying and pasting code, you're right, but we don't have space in this tutorial to discuss it.)

 ## Check the player's answer

 We're now very close to a working quiz game.
+The narrator asks questions, and the player can click on buttons to answer them.
+But we don't tell the player whether they got the questions right.

-We need to know *which* Answer button the player has clicked.
+We need to know *which* answer button the player has clicked.
 We'll use another global variable for this information, so we'll define a new variable near the top of the program:

 {{< commit add-global-answer-variable >}}